 Obviously going out and replacing all your old appliances is more expensive than practical.
 However, if an appliance genuinely needs replacing, be sure to buy a more energy-efficient model.
-Upgrading to appliances which use much less energy could collectively save you up to hundreds of pounds per year.
+Upgrading to appliances that use much less energy could collectively save you up to hundreds of pounds per year.
 Check the energy efficiency rating for your model of television, oven, washing machine, dishwasher, fridge, and freezer to see if they could be costing more to run than other models would.
 If you have an old G-rated boiler and you can afford to pay for the upgrade, it is worth switching to an A-rated condensing boiler.
+If you don’t want to install the boiler yourself, get a professional boiler installation bury company to do it for you.
+It could save you lots of money.
 You should replace any old light bulbs with LED ones.
 They are fairly inexpensive, use 90% less energy, and last much longer than traditional incandescent bulbs as well.
 Swap older Christmas lights for LED fairy lights and make your home more festive for less money.
 Consider installing dimmer switches.

 4) Learn Energy Conservation Habits